qishao-chalmers/qishao-notes/docs/10.mix/assignment_qishao.md

 When I was in industry, we also follow the guideline of Google C++ programming style.
 But we didn't follow Google's code review.
 During the literature, I found that this part very interesting.

 As a freshgraduate student, I also found that I could benefit a lot from reviewing code from senior or professionals.
 And based on this observation, during my research, when I first stepped into new area, for example compiler, like LLVM, I tends to go back to the initial commit of LLVM project and learn how the initional function was added into LLVM Project.
+It is the idea of *Education Maintaining norms* mentioned in the paper.
+Another interesting finding is that as employer stays in Google longer, commemnts per change also decrease, and converge to each change 2 comments.

+### Verification & My Work Experience
+In the verification process, I have worked in some company that the programmer is also the verifier.
+They design test cases for their own code.
+An anology could be that an athelete is also the referee of the game.
+The company has follow this routine for a while, but in the end we found that there are always bugs that the programmer cannot found by themselves.
+It is since that the cases that the programers will always work.
+They are blind to the test cases that would trigger the bug.
+If they realized it, they would have fixed it.
+In the end, the company decide to manage a new team of verifiers that focus on testing the program.

 ## Guest's Lecture and My Research & Work Experience